Namya13Jain/Flutter-Projects/README.md

 Please reach out to the maintainers if you get stuck or wish to report someone.

+## Reviewers
+@Namya13Jain

 ## Abstract
-A repository for showcasing your Flutter Projects for the GDSC IGDTUW Autumn of Code program. <br/> You can add any flutter project you have worked on.
+A repository for showcasing your Flutter Projects for the SnowScript Winter of Code program. <br/> You can add any flutter project you have worked on.
 Create an issue describing the project you want to contribute, wait for it to get assigned to you, and contribute!